rahulchuaha/student_management_system/README.md

-Overview
+OVERVIEW:

 The Student Management System is a web-based application built with Spring Boot, MySQL database, Thymeleaf, and Lombok.
 It serves as a comprehensive solution for managing student information, providing functionalities such as creating, retrieving, updating, and deleting student records.

-Features
+FEATURES:

-Create Student: Add new students to the database with ease.
+Create Student:Add new students to the database with ease.
 Get Student: Retrieve detailed information about a student.
 Update Student: Modify existing student records effortlessly.
 Delete Student: Remove a student's information from the system securely.